Parliament of Western Australia: History

 The Western Australian Legislative Council was created in 1832 as an appointed body.
 In 1870 the then colony was ruled by a governor and an advisory Legislative Council made up of appointed officials and elected members.
 The Western Australian Legislative Assembly was created in 1890 when the then colony attained self-government.
 The first premier was John Forrest, who held office until 1901.

 On 3 November 2011, the government introduced fixed four-year terms for Parliament, with elections being held every four years on the second Saturday in March.
 The 2013 state election was the first election under the fixed date system.

+Acts of Parliament

+The oldest recorded act of Parliament in Western Australia is the Civil Court of Western Australia (1832) act, an act for establishing a Court of Civil Judicature, assented to on 10 February 1832, under the first Governor of Western Australia, James Stirling.
+It predates the Parliament of Western Australia and was passed by the Western Australian Legislative Council instead.
+All up, ten acts were passed in 1832.

+Since 1832, acts have been passed in every year but 1890, the year the Western Australian Parliament was formed.
+The last act to be passed prior to the establishment of the Parliament was the Electoral Act 1889, assented to on 26 June 1890.

+In 2023, the Western Australian Parliament passed 34 acts.

+Longest-serving members

+Members of the Western Australian upper and lower houses with over 30 years of service.